The blood orange compote or Sicilian red oranges.

 Steps

-• To make the blood orange compote, the first thing to do is sterilize the jars.
+To make the blood orange compote, the first thing to do is to sanitize the jars.

-• At the end, turn off the heat and keep them warm by closing the pot with the lid.
+At the end, turn off the heat and leave them in hot water, closing the pot with the lid.

-Once they have cooled, carefully remove the jars and lids with the help of tongs and dry them completely with a clean cotton cloth.
+Once they have cooled down a bit, carefully remove the jars and lids with the help of tongs and dry them completely with a clean cotton cloth.

-• Wash the oranges well, and with the tip of a skewer, poke all over the surface of the fruit’s peel; this will allow the alcohol and essential oils it contains to escape, removing the bitterness.
+Wash the oranges well, and with the tip of a skewer, pierce the surface of the fruit here and there; this will allow the alcohol and essential oils contained in the peel to escape, removing the bitterness.

-• After puncturing all the oranges, transfer them to a large pot full of water, and leave them to soak for 24 hours, changing the water every 8 hours.
+After piercing all the oranges, transfer them to a large pot full of water, and let them soak for 24 hours, changing the water every 8 hours.

-• After the time has passed, cut the oranges in half, remove the white stem inside and the seeds, then cut each segment into smaller pieces.
+After the time has passed, cut the oranges, first in half, remove the white stem inside, and the seeds, then cut each segment into several parts.

-• Transfer the chopped oranges to a pot, add the packet of 3:1 pectin (or peeled apples), plus the sweetener or sugar according to your preferences,
+Transfer the orange pieces to a pot, add the pectin 3:1 packet (or peeled apples), plus the sweetener or sugar according to your preference,

-• and use an immersion blender to blend the mixture, then place it on low heat.
+and with an immersion blender, blend the mixture, and put it on low heat.

 Stir often and from the moment it boils, cook for about 25 minutes.